When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 - Cinemas, etc.

-These industries can have straightforward upselling — like a hotel offering a better room for a similar price or added services with the room for a minor increase in price.
+- A hotel offering a better room for a similar price or added services with the room for a minor increase in price,

 Example #3: Software

-Software has a significant advantage over physical products though.
+However, software has a significant advantage over physical products.
 For instance, it can have a free version.
-This option shows people what they can expect from a product while leaving room for upgrading to the features that are behind a paywall.
+This option shows people what they can expect from a product while leaving room for upgrading to the features hidden behind a paywall.

 Once the customer notices they would benefit from a paid feature, upselling will go extremely smoothly.

-- Any software (like Duolingo, Songsterr, etc.) offering a premium plan to get rid of ads in their app, or
+- Any software company offering a premium plan to get rid of ads in its app, and

-- Cloud-based software offering more storage space in their premium plans.
+- A cloud-based software company offering more storage space with its premium plans.

 Additional upselling examples